COVID-19 risks

 Situations deemed to be emergencies

-The Embassy will respond 24 hours a day, including weekends and holidays, in the event of an emergency, so please contact us at the main telephone number listed above.
+Our hotel will respond to any emergency situation 24 hours a day, including weekends and holidays, so please contact us at the main telephone number listed above.

-If you call the main phone number during closing hours (including weekends and holidays), you will hear an automated voice response, but if you select "In case of emergency" in response to the automated voice response, the main phone number will be transferred to the emergency contact call center.
-If for any reason the main phone number is not successfully transferred to the emergency contact call center, please contact us at (852) 3008-2092.
+If you call the main phone number above during closed hours (including weekends and holidays), you will hear an automated voice response, but if you select "In case of emergency" in response, your call will be transferred from the main phone number above to the emergency contact call center.
+If for any reason your call is not successfully transferred from the main phone number above to the emergency contact call center, please contact us at (852) 3008-2092.